-Transaction convenience is defined as the customer's perception of the time and effort to make a transaction (Berry, Seiders, & Grewal, 2002).
+Transaction convenience is defined as the customer's perception of the time and effort to make a transaction (Berry, 2002).
 It is a component of service convenience, it affects consumers when they decide to purchase a service and must complete a transaction for that service.
-The study of Khazaei, Manjiri, Samiey, and Najafi (2014) in the banking sector has also demonstrated that convenient services which include transaction convenience also have a positive influence on customer satisfaction.
-Besides, Kin and Farida (2016) argues that transaction convenience has a positive impact on customer satisfaction in online shopping.
-In motorbike service, more flexible payments through card or cash offer customers more choices and help them to save time.
+The study of Khazaei et al. (2014) in the banking sector has also demonstrated that convenient services which include transaction convenience also have a positive influence on customer satisfaction.
+Besides, Nuryakin (2016) argues that transaction convenience has a positive impact on customer satisfaction in online shopping.
+In motorbike service, more flexible payments through card or cash offer customers with more choices and help them to save time.
 Thus, hypothesis H3 is suggested as follows:

-H3(+): Transaction convenience positively impacts on customer satisfaction
+H3(+): Transaction convenience positively impacts on customer satisfaction.